Geoff is a Director of Physiotas. He graduated with a Bachelor of Physiotherapy from La Trobe University in 2002.

 Heather is a postgraduate APA Musculoskeletal Physiotherapist with a background in Exercise and Sports Science.
-Her areas of expertise include tendinopathy, shoulders, children’s and adult sports injuries, and Pilates.
+Her areas of expertise include tendinopathy, shoulders, children’s and adult sports injuries, Pilates, and exercise management of osteoporosis.

 As a trained Pilate’s practitioner Heather has a strong focus on exercise based active rehabilitation, assisting clients recover from acute and chronic injuries.
 Heather instructs some of our weekly Clinical Pilates classes, in addition to the rehabilitation class.
 Heather has recently completed further training in the management of shoulder injuries, in particularly rotator cuff tears and tendinopathy, as well as tendinopathies of the upper and lower limbs.

 Heather enjoys an active lifestyle.
 Her favourite activities include running, cycling, bush walking, gardening and yoga.

 Laura is an Accredited Exercise Physiologist who graduated in 2014 with a Bachelor of Exercise Science, and with Professional Honours in Exercise Physiology from the University of Tasmania.
 Since graduating Laura has worked primarily in chronic disease management.
 She has also worked as a respiratory technician.